SuperDARNCanada/edtk/README.md

-# borealis_toolkit
+# Engineering Diagnostics Toolkit
-A collection of tools and CLI scripts to help with engineering operations of the Borealis SuperDARN radar system
+A collection of data tools, hardware scripts, CLI scripts, and telemetry monitoring tools to help with engineering operations of the Borealis SuperDARN radar system